FreddyG/app_studio_10287302/doc/design_doc.md

 ### }

 ### class API_Touch{

+discription:

+This class gets in the input for the gamelogic, translating the touch of the screen into (x,y) coordinates.

  - get_input() returns start(x,y),end(x,y)
  - get_coords(start(x,y),end(x,y)) returns board coordinates

 ### }
 ### class GameLobby{
+discription:

+This class will define some methods used in the gamelobby for challenging and building a bugghouse team.

 methods: